 Get out of the museums and into the streets of London to see art.
-Shoreditch, known as the hipster area of London, has a massive amount of insanely cool street art (like graffiti but legal).
-There’s even a few pieces by Banksy, a famous anonymous street artist, that can be found in Shoreditch.
+Shoreditch, known as the hipster area of London, has a massive amount of insanely cool street art (like graffiti but classier).
+There are even a few pieces by Banksy, a famous anonymous street artist, that can be found in Shoreditch.

 Pro tip: Book a street art tour to see the most amount of the art and get background information about the art and artists.

 If you can’t make it to the Harry Potter Warner Bros.
 Studio Tour, run through Platform 9 ¾ at King’s Cross station